OpenBMB/BMPrinciples/README.md

       > [Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets](https://arxiv.org/pdf/2201.02177.pdf)

-   3. **Modularity emerge in LLM.**
+   3. **Modularity emerges in LLM.**
       - Sparse Activation has been observed in big models.
-      - The sparsity of modules tends to form in early stage.
+      - The sparsity of modules tends to form in an early stage.
       - The sparsity of neurons tends to form later.

       <img src="figs/W2.3.Modularity_Emergence.png" alt="" width="500" height="230">